Dept. of Math Sciences

 soprunova [at] math.kent.edu

 The students are required to take at least 32 semester hours of graduate credit with at least 16 semester hours at the 60000 level and 22 semester hours in mathematics.
 The program features new graduate-level courses with advanced content directed at secondary teachers, offered in the evenings and during the summer.
 If the student follows the recommended coursework path the degree would be completed in three years.
 The student's program is designed by an advisory committee, consisting of members of the Department of Mathematical Sciences and TLCS (Education).
 Through an initial interview, the advisory committee helps the student clarify his or her educational objectives and formulate a graduate program that reflects a balance among professional needs, academic training and related outside interests.
-Students in the mathematics for teachers program are required to pass a final qualifying examination in general mathematics.
+At the end of the program students make a presentation based of their Capstone project.

 Recommended Coursework (3 years):